 El Paso, Texas

 These were joined by a 1-level (30,000 square foot) J.C.
 Penney on August 3, 1960 and (21,800 square foot) S.S.
 Kresge on September 19.
-By November of the same year, White Stores had opened a NORTHGATE location.
+By November, White Stores had opened a NORTHGATE location.
 Not to be confused with El Paso's White House department stores, the White Stores chain was based in Wichita Falls, Texas.
-Its stores carried a line of home and auto merchandise and were similar to a Western Auto.
+Stores carried a line of home and auto merchandise and were similar to a Western Auto.

 The mall's first cinematic venue, the Interstate Theatres Northgate Theatre, was dedicated on June 24, 1966.
 Originally a single-screen house, it was built as a southwestern outparcel.
 El Paso's Popular Dry Goods added a 1-level (52,500 square foot) anchor store to the east end of the complex.
 This store -the chain's second branch- held its grand opening on August 1, 1966.
 NORTHGATE CENTER now encompassed around 390,000 leasable square feet.

 For 12 years, the Sun City and its environs were served by just two shopping malls; NORTHGATE and BASSETT CENTER (1962) {6.4 miles south, in El Paso}.
 CIELO VISTA MALL {7.3 miles southeast, in El Paso} opened, as the region's first fully-enclosed shopping venue, in November 1974.
 As a reaction, BASSETT CENTER was already being roofed-in.
-However, the owners of NORTHGATE CENTER, Tulsa's Frates Properties, did nothing.
-The mall began to decline.
+However, the owners of NORTHGATE CENTER, Tulsa's Frates Properties, did not enclose their mall.
+It began to decline.

 El Paso's Recon Real Estate purchased the mall in April 1986.
 A 15 million dollar renovation was announced, with the open shopping concourse to be enclosed and climate-controlled.
 This was never carried out.
 An exterior face lift did add Spanish Adobe design elements and twenty-one new stores.